 See more: Best Toys for 2-Year-Olds

 Here are the top models to get your kid up to speed … at their own pace.
+Before you know it, they’ll be hooked and asking for a mountain bike.

 The pneumatic air-filled tires on this balance bike are extra-wide, giving your child a solid foundation from which to start out and making him or her feel more balanced.